actris-cloudnet/dataportal-docs/sites/petajavesi.md

 # Petäjävesi

-Petäjävesi is part of weather radar network of Finnish Meteorological Institute (FMI).
+Petäjävesi (PET) is a weather radar site located near the village of Kintaus in Petäjävesi, Central Finland.
+The site was established in 2015 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links